Ancez/static-site-builder/README.md

 ### Adding JavaScript

-Include JavaScript files in your page templates:
+Include JavaScript files in your pages:

 ```erb
 <% content_for :javascript do %>